Perdomo's bat, stellar defense lift D-backs over Rockies 6-5 – KION546

 HONORING HAZEN, SCULLY

-The Diamondbacks had a moment of silence before Friday’s game for Nicole Hazen and Dodgers announcer Vin Scully.
+The Diamondbacks had a moment of silence before Friday’s game for Nicole Hazen and Dodgers announcer Vin Scully before Friday’s game.

 Hazen, the wife of D-backs GM Mike Hazen, died on Thursday from complications due to glioblastoma, a form of brain cancer.
 She was 45.
 The couple has four sons.